 If you’re reading this, congratulations: You just made it to the advanced tips post about how to use Instagram for business.
-In this article we pulled some of our tips, on how we use Instagram Marketing for our clients in various industries.
+In this article, we pulled some of our tips on using Instagram Marketing for our clients in various industries.

 If you’re ready, let’s dive right in

 In the restaurant business, your guests are your number one.
 For you tracking brand sentiment (with a web-based tool) is essential.
 This will help you keep an eye out for any new reviews from major review sites and use social listening by regularly monitoring social media comments from visitors.
 Not everyone will @tag you, especially when they have less positive feedback.
 Whenever someone mentions your restaurant on either Instagram, Twitter, or Facebook, reply to them with a personalized message letting them know they matter to you.

 Are there any particular foodie influencers who are posting about your restaurant?
 If so, reach out to them and see if you can share something with them to thank them for their visit or, even better, set up a collaboration that you both can benefit from.